deckhouse/deckhouse/modules/340-monitoring-kubernetes/docs/README.md

 - The cases of the prolonged CPU stealing.
 - The state of the Conntrack table on nodes.
 - The Pods that report an incorrect state (due to kubelet-related or other issues), etc.

+For collect metrics about Linux Memory Overcommitment, Linux kernel version to be >= 5.8.0